JiriSlof/KnowledgeBase/MS Windows Desktop.md

 ### Educational, Non-Profit, and Government Licenses
+- Academic
+	- Available for Educational institutions and Administrative offices and boards of education.
-- Academic => An Academic Volume License Agreement is an economic way for schools and institutions to acquire multiple licenses for software.
-There are four types of volume licenses available—Campus, School, Academic Open, and Academic Select.
-Academic Volume License Agreement = Windows Upgrade Only.
+	- An Academic Volume License Agreement is an economic way for schools and institutions to acquire multiple licenses for software.
+ 	- Academic Volume License Agreement = Windows Upgrade Only.
+ 	- There are four types of volume licenses available
+  		- Campus
+    	- School
+     	- Academic Open
+      	- Academic Select
+- Nonprofit
-- Nonprofit => Microsoft provides grants and discounts for eligible nonprofit organizations, including cloud services like Microsoft 365, Office 365, Azure and Dynamics 365, Surface hardware, and on-premises software.
+	- Microsoft provides grants and discounts for eligible nonprofit organizations.
+	- Include cloud services like Microsoft 365, Office 365, Azure and Dynamics 365, Surface hardware, and on-premises software.
-- Government =>
+- Government
+	-

 ## License Mobility & Reassignement
 - License Mobility is not available for Windows Desktop.